-Japanese snowbell trees are easy to care for, compact, spring-blooming trees.
-Because of all these things, they are perfect for moderate sized, low maintenance beautifying in places such as parking lot islands and along property borders.
+Japanese snowbell trees are easy-to-care-for, compact, spring-blooming trees.
+Because of all these things, they are perfect for moderately sized, low-maintenance beautifying in places such as parking lot islands and along property borders.
 Keep reading to learn more Japanese snowbell information, such as planting Japanese snowbell trees and subsequent Japanese snowbell care.

 Japanese Snowbell Information

 Japanese snowbell trees (Styrax japonicus) are native to China, Japan, and Korea.
 They are hardy in USDA zones 5 through 8a.
-They grow slowly to a height of 20 to 30 feet, with a spread of 15 to 25 feet (4.5 to 7.5 m.).
+They grow slowly to a height of 20 to 30 feet (6 to 9 m.), with a spread of 15 to 25 feet (4.5 to 7.5 m.).